for Business, Management and Marketing

 2. Times and Sunday Times Good University Guide 2021

-You will have the opportunity to get real world experience and boost your employability by working with live clients during your studies and by completing work placements.
-You will be able to complete an industrial placement year or 10 week placement in your final year.
+You will have the opportunity to gain real-world experience and boost your employability by working with live clients during your studies and by completing work placements.
+You will have the option to complete a placement year in industry or a short 10-12-week placement in your final year.

 On this course you will:

 - Develop your understanding of both digital and traditional marketing strategies and concepts.

 - Discover new digital marketing techniques and strategies.

 - Learn from experienced industry experienced lecturers and guest speakers.

 - Develop valuable skills including teamwork, communication, and time management.

 This BSc (Hons) Digital Marketing degree is accredited by the Chartered Institute of Marketing (CIM).

 This means that you can earn professionally recognised qualifications alongside your studies and that you will have an automatic exam exemption on one module on the PG Certificate or Diploma level of the CIM Professional Marketing qualifications after you graduate.